City of Houston

 If yes, this position is subject to random drug testing and if a promotional position, candidate must pass an assignment drug test.

-Factors used in determining the salary offered include the candidate's qualifications as well as the pay rates of other employees in similar positions.
+Factors used in determining the salary offered include the candidate's qualifications as well as the pay rates of other employees in this classification.
+The salary range is: Pay Grade 9

-To view your detailed application status, please log-in to your online profile by visiting: http://agency.governmentjobs.com/houston/default.cfm or please call 832.393.6090.
+To view your detailed application status, please log-in to your online profile by visiting: http://agency.governmentjobs.com/houston/default.cfm or call 832.395.7108.

 Due to the high volume of applications received, the Hiring Department will contact you directly, should you be selected to advance in our recruitment process.